index

 16. How Often Should I Clean My Engagement Ring at Home?

 Once a week is ideal.
 Use warm water, a drop of mild dish soap, and a soft toothbrush to gently scrub away oils, lotions, and everyday grime.
-This simple routine keeps your stone sparkling between professional cleanings.
+Regular cleaning is part hygiene, part maintenance inspection — it's when you'll notice a loose prong or early tarnish before it becomes a costly problem.
+For the full step-by-step method, visit our How to Clean Jewelry at Home guide.

 17. Can I Use Ultrasonic Cleaners on All Jewelry?

 No, and this is where people damage expensive pieces.
 Ultrasonic cleaners work beautifully on diamonds set in gold or platinum.
-But they can shatter emeralds, opals, pearls, and other softer or treated stones.
-They can also loosen already-compromised settings.
+But they can shatter emeralds, opals, pearls, and other softer or treated stones, and loosen already-compromised settings.
+Never use ultrasonic cleaners on pearls, opals, emeralds, tanzanite, turquoise, coral, or any stone with visible inclusions.
+When in doubt, warm water, mild soap, and a soft brush — boring but safe.

 18. Why Does My Silver Jewelry Turn Black?

-Store silver in anti-tarnish pouches or with anti-tarnish strips.
-If it does tarnish, a polishing cloth removes it easily.
+Silver tarnishes through oxidation when exposed to sulfur compounds in the air.
+Rubber bands accelerate tarnishing because rubber contains sulfur.
+Store silver in anti-tarnish pouches — our Jewelry Boxes & Organizers include anti-tarnish lining for exactly this reason.
 Wearing silver actually slows tarnishing because your skin's natural oils create a protective barrier.
 The pieces you never wear tarnish fastest.

 Sizing and Alterations